Mission & Aims

-PSN is an international network bringing together development, environment and reproductive health organisations, government departments and policy research organisations to clarify and increase awareness of the importance for sustainable development of both population and consumption factors.
+PSN is an international network bringing together development, environment and reproductive health organisations, government departments and policy research organisations to clarify and increase awareness of the importance of both population and consumption factors for sustainable development.

-To increase the prominence of population dynamics within the priorities of governments, policy research bodies and NGOs (development and environment) in order to increase support for and investment in voluntary family planning and reproductive health services that respect and protect rights as part of existing development priorities, including maternal health (MDG 5) and the protection of the environment (MDG 7), and emerging priorities, such as climate change and fragile states.
+Our mission is to increase the prominence of population dynamics in international development policy and to raise support for and investment in voluntary family planning and reproductive health services that respect and protect rights as part of wider sustainable development priorities and integrated approaches.

 - To increase awareness of the critical relationships between population, reproductive health and environment, highlighting the significance of population dynamics, including population growth, ageing, urbanisation and migration for sustainable development.